rhyliieee/JobJigSaw-Lark/README.md

 # JobJigSaw - Lark Base Integration Frontend

+A component of the [JobJigSaw](https://github.com/rhyliieee/JobJigSaw) suite, designed to generate professional and compelling job descriptions using AI.
+---

 This project provides a frontend interface within Lark Base to interact with the JobJigSaw backend services for managing job openings and analyzing candidate resumes.
 It allows users to:

 1. View and select existing job openings from a Lark Base table.